abdulla971/Election_Analysis/README.md

 ## Results
 The election analysis shows:
   * A total of 379,111 votes were casted in the election.
-    * The candidates in the election were the following:
+    * The candidates in the election were:
      * Charles Casper Stockham
      * Diana DeGette
      * Raymon Anthony Doane